paazmaya/WP-Member-Register/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 0.11.1
+* Released 28th April 2013
+* Few more required fields and types that make client side validation easier

 = 0.11.0
 * Released 22th April 2013
 * In case public registration is enabled, additional items are shown in the form and hooked in to the members register